Jack L. Tilley

 Jack L. Tilley (born December 3, 1948) is an American businessman and retired United States Army soldier.
-He served for almost 37 years in the United States Army, culminating in his appointment in 2000 as the 12th Sergeant Major of the Army, a post he held until his retirement on January 15, 2004.
+He served for almost 37 years in the United States Army.
+On 19 May 2000 he was appointed the 12th Sergeant Major of the Army (SMA), a post he held until his retirement on 15 January 2004.
 He was the last Vietnam War veteran to serve in that position.